jhuapl-bio/taxtriage/README.md

 ### Description

-The TaxTriage pipeline aims to democratize metagenomic sequence analysis for early warning and outbreak investigations, both in public health and potentially clinical settings.
-To enable this capability, TaxTriage was developed to ingest short- or long-read metagenomic sequencing data generated from tissues (human or animal).
-The intent is to provide non-bioinformaticians a tool capable of generating species-level identifications of pathogens from raw metagenomic or targeted sequencing data.
-Specific modules are developed to consider sequencing chemistry and sample types (e.g. blood vs. saliva, etc.).
-Strain, variant, or clade-level distinction may be possible with specialized datasets, but it is anticipated that the level of granularity would require subsequent, specialized analyses.
+The TaxTriage pipeline aims to democratize metagenomic sequence analysis for early warning and outbreak investigations in public health and clinical diagnostics settings.
+To enable this capability, TaxTriage was developed to ingest short- or long-read metagenomic sequencing data generated from a range of human or animal sample types.
+The fully automated analysis process generates a variety of outputs, intended for both clincal specialists and skilled bioinformaticians, to enable species-level identification of pathogens from unprocessed metagenomics data.
+Flexibility has been built in to enable multiple sequencing chemistry and sample types (blood, saliva, stool, etc.).
+While strain, variant, or clade-level distinction may be possible, the quantity and quality of data determines the overall reporting granularity.

 - Quality control steps
 - In-silico host depletion
 - Classification of reads
 - Mapping of reads to reference genomes found to be "top hits"
-- Confidence metric generation (e.g., depth/breadth of coverage, %nt ID)
+- Confidence metric generation (e.g., depth/breadth of coverage, percent nucleotide ID, etc.)
-- Threshold mechanisms
+- Thresholding mechanisms
 - De-novo assembly
 - Detailed MultiQC reports
-- Concise final report (intended to have all data fields required for use in clinical settings)
+- Concise final report (intended to have all data fields required for use in clinical laboratory settings)
+- Interactive exploratory dashboards

 For the purpose of giving an initial triage of taxonomic classifications, using Kraken2 database(s), that can then be ingested into a CLIA-style report format.
 This component is under active development, but in the current state it is capable of running a set number of samples end-to-end using a user-created samplesheet in `.csv` format.
 The output formats include PDF and `HTML` which are highly interactive and distributable.

-See [Important output locations](https://github.com/jhuapl-bio/taxtriage/wiki/Output) for information on where to get the most important output files from the pipeline.
+See [Important output locations](https://github.com/jhuapl-bio/taxtriage/wiki/Output) for information on where to get key output files from the pipeline.

-See [here](https://github.com/jhuapl-bio/taxtriage/wiki/Pipeline-Modules#step-5-top-hits-assignment) for information on how "top hits" is located
+See [here](https://github.com/jhuapl-bio/taxtriage/wiki/Pipeline-Modules#step-5-top-hits-assignment) for information on how "top hits" are identified

 See collaborative efforts with groups outside JHU/APL [here](README.md#uw-madison--a-custom-geneious-prime-plugin-for-taxtriage)